-Schneider and Van Horn also work work to extensively research various swing and location sets, such as safe houses, stash houses, crime scenes and more as the scripts call for them.
+Schneider and Van Horn also work work to extensively research various swing and location sets, including crime scene and everyday locales, as the scripts call for them.

 Architectural elements from the real building, which is still used for some on location shooting, is mirrored in Van Horn’s designs

 When designing all of these, special attention is paid from both the production design and set decorator teams to create environments that are both visually interesting and give off a decidedly Chicago look and feel while still remaining true to script requirements and giving each location a unique look and feel.